 The Pilea, like most plants, likes well-draining soil.
 Use a combination soil to create a light mix that drains well.

-Sarah uses half potting mix and half cactus mix, whereas Natalie finds her Pilea thrives with orchid bark mixed in “It helps to aerate the soil and also provides some added texture,” she explains.
+You could use a combination of half potting mix and half cactus mix, but Natalie finds her Pilea thrives with orchid bark mixed in “It helps to aerate the soil and also provides some added texture,” she explains.
 Perlite (a form of volcanic glass) or Pumice (a porous volcanic rock) are other ways you could create a light soil mix that allows water to move freely around the roots while not drowning them.

-Another of Sarah’s tips is to keep the plant in a pot with drainage holes to avoid root rot i.e. she keeps the plant in a plastic container like those seen in nurseries and hardware stores, and places this into a pot rather than potting the Pilea in directly.
+Another tip is to keep the plant in a pot with drainage holes to avoid root rot i.e. keep the plant in a plastic container like those seen in nurseries and hardware stores, and place this into a decorative pot rather than potting the Pilea in directly.

 Natalie also says you should avoid covering the soil with small rocks or pebbles as Pileas have most of their babies grow up out of the soil.

 The most important thing to keeping a Pilea Peperomiodes alive is getting the watering schedule right!
 Once a week is the right amount according to Natalie.

 “The most important thing you need to understand though are the conditions in your house and the condition of the soil in the Pilea pot,” explains Natalie.

 “Pileas don’t like wet feet so aim for very lightly moist soil but don’t let them sit in wet soil.
 Keep an eye on the soil and don’t let it dry out completely either.
 When this happens the leaves will start to look droopy and that’s a sign it needs to be watered.”

 You could develop a weekly watering routine for all your indoor plants to keep track.